OEX® S&P 100TM Index Options

-American.
-OEX options generally may be exercised on any business day before the expiration date.
+American - OEX options generally may be exercised on any business day up to and including on the expiration date.

 Last Trading Day:

-Trading in OEX options will ordinarily cease on the business day (usually a Friday) preceding the expiration date.
+Trading in OEX options will ordinarily cease at the close of business on their expiration date.

 Settlement of Option Exercise: